-If you watched the recent CNN series on Italy hosted by actor and first-generation American Stanley Tucci, then you know Italy is far more diverse.
-Yes, there are wonders to be found in the most traveled places, but there are also special treasures to be uncovered in other regions as well, probably some that are new to you.
-When it comes to wine and food, it is hard to top the riches of Italy.
+Hopefully, you’ve discovered the CNN series on Italy hosted by actor and first-generation American Stanley Tucci.
+The series showed us that Italy is very diverse for such a small country.
+There are wonders to be found in the most famous Italian regions, but there are also special treasures to be uncovered in lesser-known regions as well.
+Italian food and wine are considered some of the best in the world.

-If you know this region at all, it’s probably because you know about famous culinary delights like Parmigiano-Reggiano cheese from Parma, meat-rich Pasta Bolognese from Bologna, and Balsamic vinegar from Modena.
-These delicious foods are just the start.
+If you know this region at all, it’s probably because you know about famous culinary delights.
+Food from this Northern Italy region include such delights as Parmigiano-Reggiano cheese, meat-rich Pasta Bolognese, and Balsamic vinegar.

 Emilia-Romagna is called the Food Valley of Italy because it is home to so many gastronomic treats, and wine as well.
 Have you tasted hand-rolled pastas like tortellini, strozzapreti and garganelli?
 Hungry for a snack?
-Piadina, small flatbreads filled with local meats and cheeses and sold as street food, can satisfy that hungry tummy.
+Piadina, small flatbreads filled with local meats and cheeses, is sold as street food.
 If you love cold cuts, you will have to make hard choices from the many kinds of pork-based meats, from salami to prosciutto to pancetta.

-All of this amazing food is best enjoyed with wine and Emilia-Romagna is Italy’s largest producer, only second to Veneto.
+Emilia-Romagna is Italy’s largest wine producer, second only to Veneto.
 Ironically, the most famous is the one that causes most Americans to groan.
 But sparkling red Lambrusco is not the same bubbly that reigned supreme in the US in the ’70s and ’80s.
-It is semi-frizzante, with a refreshing lightness not at all sweet.
-Earthy Sangiovese is produced widely in the region as is Malvasia, a dry white which goes perfectly with the seafood caught on the region’s Adriatic coast.
+It is semi-frizzante (which means not too bubbly), with a refreshing lightness and not at all sweet.
+Earthy Sangiovese is widely produced in the region.
+Malvasia is also produced in this region.
+It a dry white wine which goes perfectly with the seafood caught on the region’s Adriatic coast.

-There’s more than eating and drinking in Emilia Romagna.
-No visit would be complete without going to the world’s most exotic car factories and fantasizing about a test drive.
+Emilia Romagna is also home to the world’s most exotic car factories, where you can fantasize about a test drive.
 We’re talking Ferrari, Lamborghini and Maserati, and Ducati motorcycles too.
 We can make your driving fantasies come true by arranging private visits and even a test drive of that dream car.

-Though you won’t get to drive around the region in your hot red Ferrari, when you do travel around, the towns and scenery may look familiar.
+While you are touring around Northern Italy, the towns and scenery may look familiar.
 That’s because many of Italy’s most famous filmmakers were born here and used their local venues as backdrops for what are now classic films.
-Before you visit, watch a film by Bernardo Bertolucci, Federico Fellini, or Michelangelo Antonioni, all native sons of Emilia Romagna, to get into the mood.
+Before you visit, watch a film by Bernardo Bertolucci, Federico Fellini, or Michelangelo Antonioni, all native sons of Emilia Romagna.

 Sicily—a taste of Europe all on one island

 Like couscous?
-A typically Moroccan dish of tiny pastas smothered with lamb or chicken tagine, but in western Sicily, it is a bouillabaisse-like seafood stew containing fresh fish caught locally, a result of the Arab influence.
-Other famous foods of Sicily include spaghetti with sardines, sweets made with pistachios, arancino rice balls, and lots of tomatoes and eggplant-based dishes (think eggplant Parmesan and caponata, the cold marinated salad with eggplant, olives, and celery).
-All of these have roots in Sicily’s diverse history.
+A typical Moroccan dish of tiny pastas smothered with lamb or chicken tagine.
+However, in western Sicily, it is a bouillabaisse-like seafood stew containing fresh fish caught locally, a result of the Arab influence.
+Other famous foods of Sicily include spaghetti with sardines, sweets made with pistachios, arancino rice balls, and lots of tomatoes and eggplant-based dishes.
+All of these dishes have roots in Sicily’s diverse history.

 While Sicily is most famous for its fortified Marsala wine, that may be a tad sweet to enjoy with briny fish.
 Instead, enjoy a mineral-rich white, grown from the volcanic soil on Mount Etna, a major wine region.
 Arguably Sicily’s most famous wine is Nero d'Avola, which is indigenous to the island.
 Often blended with Frappato, an aromatic, low-tannin grape, producing a very smooth and drinkable wine.